 Harmonsburg is a tiny town located in the state of Pennsylvania.
 With a population of 309 people and just one neighborhood, Harmonsburg is the 1054th largest community in Pennsylvania.
-Harmonsburg has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Harmonsburg was built prior to World War II, making it one of the older and more historic towns in the country.

 Because of many things, Harmonsburg is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Harmonsburg really has some of the features that families look for when choosing a good community to raise children.
 Is Harmonsburg perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.